Virtual - FRIDAY, APRIL 20

 How Will It Work?

-Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by the published deadline to be eligible to compete in the Virtual Regional Competition.
+Teams participating in the virtual regional will need to submit all competition documents to Enactus United States by NO LATER THAN APRIL 6, 2018 to be eligible to compete in the Virtual Regional Competition.

 The competition will follow the following format:

-- Enactus USA will have competition rooms at Enactus headquarters or a partner location that is designated for the Virtual Regional.
+- Enactus USA will have competition rooms at Walmart Global People Center in Bentonville, AR designated for the Virtual Regional.
 Teams competing in the Virtual Competition will only be competing against other virtual teams.

 - All Virtual Competition judging will occur in person.
 Judges will be randomly assigned to league rooms.
 All judges will be required to remain in league rooms during all presentations.
 Any judges that leave during a presentation will not be able to vote during the scoring process.